goderich/dissertation/dissertation.md

 Some phonological phenomena that do not qualify as systematic sound changes include:

 - The central vowel /ə/ may be lowered to /a/ and merge with it completely in the speech of some speakers.
-- The palatal glide /y/ has a fricative allophone [ʑ] before the vowel /i/.
+- The palatal glide \<y\> /j/ has a fricative allophone [ʑ] before the vowel /i/.
 Its distribution is more limited than the similar allophone in Squliq.
 - The sound change **t > c /\_i** seemingly appears in some words, but not others, and sometimes two variants of a single word may be accepted, e.g. *tugan* or *cyugan* 'three', *byating* or *byacing* 'moon'.
 Since the data does not show a systematic change (and moreover there are even competing variants), the affrication is most likely due to influence from Squliq.

 ### Sound changes from Proto-Atayal to Skikun {#sec:proto-atayal-to-sk}